 Students who enroll in Microbiology and Safety for Cosmetology Careers will receive instruction in the microbial world, studying topics such as pathogenic and non-pathogenic microorganisms, identification of microorganisms, drug resistant organisms, and emerging diseases.
 Additionally, students will explore and apply concepts as they apply to the safety and health of individuals pursuing a career in cosmetology services.
+Students may be provided with an opportunity to attain the Occupational Safety and Health Administration (OSHA) 10-hour safety training certification.
 This course also includes an opportunity for students to solve an in-depth analytical problem concerning occupational health and safety in cosmetology.